suu-yoshida/suu-rsg-linux-installer/README.md

   <img src="https://img.shields.io/badge/RedM-Compatible-red.svg" alt="RedM">
 </p>

+No more hassle installing RedM on Linux - finally a simple, exclusive version for RSG!
 A comprehensive, interactive bash script for automated deployment of RSG Framework RedM servers on Linux.
 Features one-click installation with txAdmin or standalone modes, real-time progress tracking, and complete server management tools.

 ## ✨ Features